Glasteriano/Object-oriented-programming-OOP/README.md

       - Basic Inheritance - When a subclass inherit only one Superclass.
       - Multi-level Inheritance - When a subclass inherits of another subclass that inherit of a Superclass.
       - Multiple Inheritance - When a subclass inherits more than one Superclass at the same time.
-  - In the file I use Basic and Multi-level Inheritance as example.
+  - In a file I use both Basic and Multi-level Inheritance as example.
+  - There are two other files using Multiple Inheritance, the first is simple and just report the actions of the smartphone to a text file that I call log.
+The second is a bit more complex because reports every action in another fille calld log2 separating between the device and the smartphone throught Tab space.

 ### super() Function